Patrick McKee – Interim Director

 Patrick McKee was hired by the OS in 2018 to serve as UConn’s Sustainability Program Manager.
-Reporting to the Director, Patrick works to develop, plan, and administer programs, initiatives and events that align with the University’s strategic sustainability goal areas.
+Appointed Interim Director in December 2023, Patrick works to develop, plan, and administer programs, initiatives and events that align with the University’s strategic sustainability goal areas.
 He also supervises and provides mentorship to the OS’s high-achieving student intern staff.

 Patrick’s ten years of career experience in the sustainability field spans both the private and public sectors including time at a Fortune 250 company, a global manufacturer, and at two large public universities.
 His previous stint as Sustainability Manager at Eastern Kentucky University resulted in the creation of strategic sustainability goals at the University, establishment of a goal for achieving carbon neutrality, and the subsequent development of a climate action and resilience plan.
 Having founded the Office of Sustainability at EKU, he was tasked with leading the integration of sustainability into the threadwork of university decision-making, culminating with the University earning a STARS Bronze rating after just two years.
 During this time, he also established several campus and community outreach events and led projects to both improve recycling and energy efficiency.
 He also managed up to six student employees per semester, and instructed ENV200: The Global Sustainable Future as an adjunct faculty member.

 Prior to working at Eastern Kentucky University, Patrick served as a Sustainability Analyst with Legrand, North America at its West Hartford headquarters.
 While at Legrand, he helped spearhead operations and social sustainability initiatives including a highly successful energy savings competition known as the “Legrand Energy Marathon” and the ”Better Communities” corporate volunteer program.